How Can a Business Remove a County Court Judgment (CCJ)?

 Can a CCJ be removed by a business?

-Yes, a business or limited company can remove a to pay the court fee and pay the unpaid CCJ amount by quickly repaying the respective debt either in full or in installments and advising the court that this has been done.
+A business or limited company can remove a to pay the court fee and pay the unpaid CCJ amount by quickly repaying the respective debt either in full or in installments and advising the court that this has been done.

 This credit file is an effective way to have credit file of the CCJ name automatically removed from the credit file of limited company or the business.